Engee documentation

 Conclusion

-In this example, we solved a mixed integer linear programming problem and found the optimal set and number of components to produce 25 tonnes of steel with the required chemical composition at minimum cost.
+In this example, we solved the problem of mixed integer linear programming and found the optimal set and number of components to produce 25 tons of steel with the required chemical composition at the lowest price.